MLB Agent Jason Wood Allegedly Filmed Players In The Shower With Hidden Camera

 CSE Talent has fired sports agent Jason Wood, who ran its baseball division, after allegations emerged that he was secretly filming clients who showered at his home.
 The Major League Baseball Players Association has suspended Wood’s credentials while it conducts an investigation.
+The union intends to give Wood a chance to response to the accusations.

 The St. Louis-based agent has denied the allegations, describing them as absurd and untrue.
 Police are not investigating, at least as of this writing.

-Wood represents Andrew Benintendi, the Boston Red Sox left fielder, and several other players.
+Wood represents Andrew Benintendi, the Boston Red Sox left fielder, and several other MLB players.
 Benintendi is not involved in the allegations about Wood, however, NBC Sports Boston reported.

 Fan Rag Sports broke the story about the clandestine recording, which it claims is supported by seven sources.

-Note: Update: Fan Rag‘s Robert Murray indicates that Pittsburgh Pirates’ minor league pitcher Mitch Keller has jumped ship from CSE to Excel Sports Management, and Tampa Bay Rays pitcher Jake Odorizzi, who is believed to be a trade candidate, is expected to do the same.